FlorisHendriks/HTTP_provisioning/README.md

 * -p you **must** specify the VPN profile
 * -s you **must** specify the hostname of the VPN server
-* -t you **must** specify the token you can receive from the eduVPN vpn-user-portal or api.
+* -t you **must** specify the token which you can receive from the eduVPN vpn-user-portal or api.

 Example: